evidentlyai/evidently/examples/integrations/readme.md

 To quickly explore what Evidently can do right out of the box, refer to the [sample notebooks](../sample_notebooks/).

-To learn how to adjust evidently as you need, refer to the [how-to questions](../how_to_questions/).
+To learn how to use specifie Evidently functionality, refer to the [how-to questions](../how_to_questions/).

-To better understand potential use cases (such as model evaluation and monitoring), refer to the [detailed tutorials](../data_stories/) accompanied by the blog posts.
+To better understand potential use cases, refer to the [detailed tutorials](https://docs.evidentlyai.com/examples#tutorials) accompanied by the blog posts.